terradistac/heroic-quest/README.md

 # heroic-quest
 Simple game where a user explores environments, collects items, and battles enemies.
-The goal is to practice software architecture design.
+The goal is to practice good software architecture design.